thomasgottvalles/GMBot/README.md

 To obtain the shop owner's emails and social links, you have two options:

 1. Visit the website of each shop and manually find the contact details.
-2. Use the Contact Details Scraper by vdrmota, available [here](https://www.omkar.cloud/l/contact-info-scraper/), to automatically scrape the contact details.
+2. define `website` in the `select` key or all fields (Default) in the specific fields of the configuration file.
+Read more in "How to select specific Fields?" for more details.

-If you are using the Google Maps Scraper for prospecting and selling your products or services, it is recommended to manually visit the first 100 lead's websites.
+If you are using the GMBot for prospecting and selling your products or services, it is recommended to manually visit the first 100 lead's websites.
 This will provide you with a better understanding of your prospects.
 Also, the task of finding contact details from 100 websites, can be done within 2 hours if you work with focus and speed.

-Once you have validated the success of your Google Maps scraper strategy, you can scale up your efforts using the [Contact Details Scraper](https://www.omkar.cloud/l/contact-info-scraper/), which is also quite affordable.

-### ❓ How much time does it take to scrape "n" searches?
+### How much time does it take to scrape "n" searches?

 On average, each Google Maps search gives 120 listings.
 It takes approximately 2.5 minutes to scrape these 120 listings.